tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212570777-234e0cf1-79a0-4044-8afe-e1351de63071.png)

-4.What is the total quantity, revenue and discount for each category?
+**Question 4:** What is the total quantity, revenue and discount for each category?
 ```sql
 SELECT
 	pd.category_name,